 Figure 2.
-VLA Test Team Member High-Level Interactions

-The area below the dotted line in Figure 2 represents the pilot / reviewer's high level interaction with the system.
+VLA Test Team Member High-Level Interactions The area below the dotted line in Figure 2 represents the pilot / reviewer's high level interaction with the system.
 Pilots testing VLA designs will be provided with the same three-dimensional environment as testers.
 Pilots / reviewers will have access to the same VLA Setup & Feedback Interface as their test team member counterparts, though their feedback (primarily spoken, but with facilities for written comments) will be recorded in a separate, time-matched stream for later review and comparison with those of the test team member.
 To date we have developed a prototype of the system as described below.

-3. VERTICAL Prototype Description

-Our prototype application combines an interactive graphical user interface with a custom LHD ship and aircraft models which are controlled and rendered by Microsoft Flight Simulator 2004.
+3. VERTICAL PROTOTYPE DESCRIPTION Our prototype application combines an interactive graphical user interface with a custom ship models (e.g., DDG and LHD) and aircraft models which are controlled and rendered by Microsoft Flight Simulator 2004.
 By utilizing Microsoft's off-the-shelf simulator package, we are able to render extremely detailed three-dimensional graphics (with accurate physics) that simulates visual scene properties relevant for simulating low-altitude flight [5] at low cost, and with significantly reduced development time compared to custom tools.
 Figure 3 shows modules or our overall design, and the shaded circles represent those demonstrated in the prototype.

-A requirement for analysis is ship motion, we have developed a destroyer previously that had the ability to pitch and roll, as well as have a forward motion, this capability has not yet been ported to the LHD ship.
-Of course, the relative motion of the ship has a significant influence on many aspects of the design of the complete VLA configuration, so realistic motion must be provided before any design can be concluded.
+A requirement for analysis is ship motion, we have developed the ability for the ships to pitch and roll, as well as have a forward motion.
+Of course, the relative motion of the ship has a significant influence on many aspects of the design of the complete VLA configuration, so realistic motion is essential to any design process or testing regime.

 Figure 3.
 Shaded Modules Demonstrated in Prototype The following subsections describe the prototype and its modules.

-3.1 Visualization Module

-The visualization module utilizes Microsoft Flight Simulator 2004 ("MS FS") for the visualization engine and the LHD was developed utilizing COTS tools (e.g., gmax[®], see www.discreet.com/products/gmax) and proprietary tools which can create models in MS FS format and OpenFlight format.

-The ship is dimensionally accurate, richly detailed, and includes a large number of dynamically-modifiable VLA lights.
+Visualization Module The visualization module utilizes Microsoft Flight Simulator 2004 ("MS FS") for the visualization engine and the ships were developed utilizing COTS tools (e.g., gmax[®], see www.discreet.com/products/gmax) and proprietary tools which can create models in MS FS format and OpenFlight format.
+The ships are dimensionally accurate, richly detailed, and includes a large number of dynamically-modifiable VLA lights.
 This extremely high level of detail (see Figure 4, Figure 5 and Figure 6) provides lighting designers and test pilots with a far more accurate representation of the "final product", reducing the simulator-induced error that has occurred with less detailed models.
 The visualization module communicates with the core (integration module) via an external system interface (ESI) written in a product called FSUIPC.
 The lights on the ship can be controlled via the VLA modification module further discussed below.